shakes76/PatternFlow/recognition/GCN/README.md

 <img width="66" alt="image" src="https://user-images.githubusercontent.com/86597504/197324602-502366dd-e6ee-4fd2-a153-145530ad02f4.png">

 Multiplying this normalised matrix and the feature matrix during training is now mathematically equivalent to averaging a node's neighbours.
 Nodes that are only connected to one neighbour will have a stronger connection than nodes that are connected to multiple nodes in the graph.
-A problem with this approach is that it does not consider the number of neighbours that a given node's neighbour may have, which can be an issue if lower degree nodes represent more significant nodes in the problem.
+A problem with this approach is that it does not consider the number of neighbours that a given node's neighbour may have, which can be an issue if lower degree nodes represent more significant nodes in the problem [2].

 Performing symmetric normalisation through taking the normalised Laplacian matrix of the graph can solve this issue, as it multiplies the adjacency matrix by both the row and column normalised degree matrices- resulting in the below operation: